 I taught for more than 30 years in Washington state, where I hold a lifetime teaching certificate.
 I spent the majority of my career working in 4th, 5th and 6th grade classrooms.
 While tutoring in San Francisco, I have been able to work with 9-13 year olds on math, reading, and writing.
 I have successfully worked with kindergarten through second graders as well, and I discovered I really enjoy teaching a beginning reader!

-Talk to me: I think you will agree I give 100% to every student, and I have very pleased parents who will back me up.
+Talk to me: I think you will agree I give 100% to every student.
 I believe in mutual respect and whole child value.
 Regardless of your child's age, learning can be fun when working with someone who brings expertise and humor to every lesson.

 Over the course of a 30 year public school teaching career, I frequently was called upon to meet the needs of a learner who may have been labeled dyslexic.
 It is important to understand that beyond letter reversal, etc., this reading issue is one primarily of phonemic awareness: the student does not as easily grasp how letters are linked to form sounds.
 I have had coursework in which I learned systematic instruction techniques for linking sounds to letters, linking phonemes (groups of letters creating a sound), and the best visual aids to use for all of this.